BitzArt/Miscellaneous/README.md

 # Miscellaneous
-a collection of mescellaneous nuget packages
+a collection of miscellaneous nuget packages